NateJacobs/Brickset-API/readme.markdown

 ##Brickset API
 A WordPress plugin that implementats the Brickset Webservice.
 Includes methods to get set data from Brickset as well as pre-formated methods to display set data.
 This is not an official Brickset.com offering.
 For more information on the webservice please visit <a href="http://www.brickset.com/webservices/">Brickset.com</a>.

-This plugin is in beta, only version 0.2.
+This plugin is in beta.

 ###Template Tags
 The plugin has numerous template tags you are able to use in your theme.
 They are listed below with a short description.